Skip to main content

 Highlight the text, click the Add rules icon and select the relevant rule.

-You can remove the rule by re-highlighting the text and clicking X next to the relevant rule.
+You can remove a rule by highlighting the text again and clicking the X next to it.

 Did this answer your question?